ammuh/object-datastore/README.md

-# MiniDB: A Disk Based Object
+# MiniDB: A Disk Based Object DataStore

 For this homework I tried to implement an object store that writes any given struct to binary and can retrieve any object provided with the original key.
 This was meant to emulate a very crude form of a NOSQL database.